 It is important that you raise concerns in a timely way so that any immediate issues such as safeguarding and protection of the vulnerable can be identified and acted upon.
 If the issue occurs while on placement, you should raise your concerns using the placement provider policy.
 If there is an immediate risk of harm, it is important that you report your concerns without delay to an appropriate person.
 Speak to your Practice Educator and /or your Academic support tutor.
-See also: Raising Concerns: Students - https://www.uwe.ac.uk/about/faculties-and-departments/practice-support-net/raising-concerns
+See also: Raising Concerns: Students - Practice Support Net - Policies and Procedures

-After the Placement
+After The Placement